Beginners Interactive NetLogo Dictionary (BIND)

 Can you draw an example of an unsolvable graph on a piece of paper?
 How many nodes are in the smallest unsolvable graph?

 On early levels, you can usually untangle the nodes without too much thought.
 On later levels, you'll probably need to develop some conscious strategies.
 What strategies do you find most effective?
 When your friends play, do they use the same strategies you do?
+Use the MOVES counter to keep track of how many moves it takes you to untangle the graph.

 See how high a level you can solve.